caoccao/Javenode/README.rst

 .. |Donate| image:: https://img.shields.io/badge/Donate-PayPal-green.svg
     :target: https://paypal.me/caoccao?locale.x=en_US

-Javetode is Java + V8 + Node.js.
+Javenode is Java + V8 + Node.js.
 It is a Node.js simulator with Java in V8.

-Javetode is an extension of `Javet <https://github.com/caoccao/Javet>`_ (Java + V8).
+Javenode is an extension of `Javet <https://github.com/caoccao/Javet>`_ (Java + V8).
 It aims at simulating Node.js with Java in Javet V8 mode.
 Why?
-Because Javet V8 mode is much more secure than the Node.js mode, but lacks of some basic features, e.g. `setTimeout`, `setInterval`, etc. So, these **must-have** API can be found in Javetode.
+Because Javet V8 mode is much more secure than the Node.js mode, but lacks of some basic features, e.g. `setTimeout`, `setInterval`, etc. So, these **must-have** API can be found in Javenode.

 ========================= ================= ================
-Feature                   Javet             Javetode
+Feature                   Javet             Javenode
 ========================= ================= ================
 External Dependencies     No                Yes Platform Dependent        Yes               No